wassy310/DCON_2023/README.md

 ### **Overview**
 This is a sign language and spoken language interchange application.
-Implemented on a smartphone(Android/iOS) or smart glasses(Nreallight).
+Implemented on a smartphone(Android/iOS) or smart glasses(NrealLight).
 The following mechanism is used to perform mutual conversion between sign language and spoken language.
 ![structure](https://user-images.githubusercontent.com/74349349/210689422-ecffe937-5d6f-46f9-b4f6-2e5f832b962f.png)
-At this time, we are up to the implementation of a simple camera application for Android, but have not yet developed applications for iOS devices and smart glasses.
-They will be released in the future.
+At this time, we are up to the implementation of a simple camera application for Android, and applications for iOS devices and smart glasses are still under development.
+We plan to release them sequentially in the future.

 ## **Main software and web services used**
 ### **VoTT**